formats back

 Fighting Extinction

 Modernization has had a huge impact on the planet we live on.
 Unlike us human beings, wildlife has felt the negative effects of these changes.
 In the last 100 years alone, humans have been the cause of extinction of nearly 500 different species.
 Combating this problem has proven difficult, yet zoos have been playing a key role in the fight against extinction.
 Through captive breeding and species reintroduction programs, zoos have been able to fight off extinction.
-While the Biden administration has succeeded in working to correct the former Trump administration’s changes that weakened the Endangered Species Act, zoos are more imperative than ever in keeping endangered and threatened animals safe – and alive.
+While the Biden administration succeeded in working to correct the former Trump administration’s changes that weakened the Endangered Species Act, zoos are more imperative than ever in keeping endangered and threatened animals safe – and alive.
 For instance, in 2017, the Cincinnati Zoo, together with doctors from the city’s Children’s Hospital, worked together to save the life of baby hippo Fiona, who was born six weeks premature.

 Research